Saving a Half Dead Nation by Dr Nathaniel Omilani

 Source https://www.google.com/url?sa=i&url=https%3A%2F%2Fbusinessday.ng%2Fanalysis%2Farticle%2Fnigeria-at-62-retired-broke-and-indebted%2F&psig=AOvVaw1vF6oD6KFqBBndjFj9JHSD&ust=1664927995639000&source=images&cd=vfe&ved=2ahUKEwiHqamfosX6AhUqhM4BHfpLCHwQr4kDegUIARDwAQ

-Apart from offering the half dead man first aid, the good Samaritan brought him to an inn.
-In their time, an inn was where he was confident the half-dead man would get good care.
-When a road is terrible, patching it is first aid.
-When it is time to award the construction or reconstruction contract, awarding to a competent contractor after the due and plain process is taking the half dead road to the inn.
-On the other ignoring competent contractors and awarding to incompetent ones means not taking the half dead to the inn.
+In addition to providing first aid to the injured man, the good Samaritan took him to an inn.
+During that time, an inn was where he could be sure the injured man would receive proper care.
+When a road is in bad condition, fixing it is like providing first aid.
+When it comes time to choose a contractor for construction or reconstruction, selecting a capable contractor through a fair and transparent process is like taking the injured road to the inn.
+On the other hand, ignoring capable contractors and choosing incompetent ones is like not taking the injured road to the inn.

-The good Samaritan passed the night with the half dead man at the inn (Luke 10:35).
-He witnessed and supported (physically and emotionally) the caregivers while they were reviving the half dead man.
-Our leaders are not involved in restoring our half dead state in the same manner.
-For example, they do not receive health care in the half dead health sector they claim they are reviving for the citizens.
-If the medical directors demand more staff, they would question the number because they have not lost any close family members because of the shortage of staff like ordinary citizen.
+The good Samaritan stayed with the half-dead man at the inn (Luke 10:35), providing physical and emotional support to the caregivers as they revived him.
+Our leaders are not as involved in restoring our half-dead state.
+For example, they do not receive healthcare in the same struggling system they claim to be reviving for the citizens.
+If medical directors request more staff, they might question the number because they haven’t experienced the loss of close family members due to staff shortages, as ordinary citizens have.

-This is also consistent with the half dead education sector, which their children avoid.
+This is also consistent with the half-dead education sector, which their children do not experience.
 They are not consumers of the education that they claim they are reviving.
-The meals our leader give to the children of the poor in the school feeding program cannot be fed the pet they hated most in their house.
+The meals our leader gives to the children of the poor in the school feeding program cannot be fed the pet they hated most in their house.

 When the good Samaritan wanted to depart the inn in the morning, he gave the caregivers two pieces of silver.
 He also promised to pay them whatever they would spend extra when he came again.
 I wanted to view the pieces of silver as ideas brought into governance.
 The National Health Insurance Scheme is a type of the two pieces of silver.
 Professor Eyitayo Lambo was the minister of health in Nigeria in 2003 and presented the NHIS initiative to his boss.

 The (NHIS) initiative has offered access to quality health care since its inception to those in the formal and non-formal sectors.
 The minister knew what he must contribute and had a boss that yielded.
-Anyone elected or appointed to head a half dead organization must come with two pieces of silver to revive the organization.
+Although the scheme has many challenges as of today.
+However, anyone elected or appointed to head any half-dead organization must come with two pieces of silver to revive such an organization.

-Teach for Nigeria, is like the two pieces of silver that a private organization is contributing to the half dead public education.
-This scheme employs graduate teachers in crucial subjects where the government schools are short-staffed and take responsibility of their remuneration.
-This shows that citizens and public sectors have something to contribute to the half dead institutions/sectors in Nigeria.
+Teach for Nigeria, is like the two pieces of silver that a private organization is contributing to the half-dead public education.
+This program hires graduate teachers for subjects where government schools lack staff and take responsibility for their pay.
+It demonstrates citizens and public sectors can contribute to struggling sectors in Nigeria. half dead but dead.

-Tell Jesus to come into your heart he will take away your sin make you alive
+Tell Jesus to come into your heart he will take away your sins and make you alive.

 Be the first to comment